 Storage & Freezing

-Store your homemade pink pasta sauce in an airtight container in the refrigerator for 4-7 days or in the freezer for up to 3 months.
+Storage: Store your homemade pink pasta sauce in an airtight container in the refrigerator for 4-7 days.

 Other Pasta Sauces